xtan0003/Team8_Assignment4/README.md

 This report is fully reproducible.
 Our repository comes with a reference file named 'reference. bib, a 'Figures' Folder and a 'Data' folder.
 All these files are necessary for reproducibility.

 ## Group members
--Peichen Zhao
--Xinyi Tang
--Hao Li
+Peichen Zhao, Xinyi Tang and Hao Li